freerobby/blog/source/_posts/2012-03-19-for-two-quarters-dividends-apple-could-buy-77-of-netflix.markdown

 For two quarters' dividends, Apple could buy 77% of Netflix.<!--more-->

 This dividend is good PR and CNBC fodder, but as an investor I'd prefer my investment be invested.

-*_ My intent is to illustrate what Apple could do with this much money.
-Even if you don't think Netflix would provide enough strategic value to justify a buyout, the point remains that there are large, competitive, growing companies that Apple could invest in._